Audiology & Hearing Loss Treatment in Foley, AL

-ENT Centers of Excellence in Foley and Daphne, AL is home to the best audiologist and hearing doctor in the area, Dr. Kimberly Brown.
+ENT Centers of Excellence in Foley, AL is home to the best audiologist and hearing doctor in the area, Dr. Kimberly Brown.
 Dr. Brown is a board-certified audiologist with over 10 years of experience treating patients with hearing issues.
 If you’re suffering from hearing loss or other hearing conditions such as tinnitus, contact our audiology specialists immediately for hearing testing and treatment.
 We offer comprehensive hearing evaluations and the newest technology in hearing aids.

 What is hearing loss?